yar-sh/I-Wanna-Reach-The-Unity/README.md

 *Disclaimer: This is a fangame made in Unity Engine as a final project for my Computer Science class.
 I didn't ask for permission from original creators since the game was never meant to be public.
 You can give me shit for this, but I don't care since the game is not promoted in any way 👏*

 The release version of 100% finished game - I Wanna Reach The Unity.
 Inspired by many other I Wanna Be The Guy fangames, this game is a medley of several other well-known titles, BUT it is made in Unity Engine, hence the name.
-More detailed background on IWG fangames can be found in the attached project report document.

 ### Stages 🗺
 - Tutorial, featuring original "I Wanna Be The Guy" by Kayin